Here’s a look at how students can successfully answer Yale’s supplemental essay questions:

-Focus on the last part of the question: “[W]hat academic areas seem to fit your interests or goals most comfortably?”
-Be sure to tie your interest(s) to your past experiences, both inside and outside the classroom, as well as to your future career goals.
+Focus on the last part of the question: “[W]hy are you drawn to it” Be sure to tie your interest(s) to your past experiences, both inside and outside the classroom, as well as to your future career goals.

 What is it about Yale that has led you to apply?
 (125 words or fewer)

 This essay question is the culmination of your demonstrated interest and a reflection of your “fit” on campus.
 Universities are constantly trying to assess fit in the same way their applicants are.
 Craft a thoughtful and honest response here.
 Think about an answer that accurately reflects your personality and be sure to make connections between your interests and Yale’s unique academic and/or extracurricular offerings.
 If Yale is your top choice, then this answer should come easily.
 Students who find themselves forcing the answer may want to reassess their decision to apply.

 Applicants submitting the Coalition Application or Common Application will also respond to the following short answer questions, in no more than 200 characters (approximately 35 words):